Lucky Christmas: El Gordo in Madrid and more…

 Post written by Andrés Perea

 It comes with the cold winter weather and cozy garments as jackets, hats, scarfs and gloves make their way in our daily grind to fight frosty temperatures.
-Christmas also stands for an overwhelming amount of dinners with friends, colleagues of work, family… How many dinners are you already expecting this season?
+Christmas also stands for an overwhelming amount of dinners with family, friends, and colleagues.
+How many dinners are you already expecting this season?
 Have you counted them?

 The more we travel, the more we appreciate that little things of daily life such as sharing a meal with our beloved ones, especially during the very special Christmas days.

-Christmas is not celebrated the same way everywhere, as we could experience by ourselves in Cape Verde, where we spent Christmas 2016 before sailing across the Atlantic ocean.
+Christmas is not celebrated the same way everywhere.
+As I could experience by myself in Cape Verde, where I spent Christmas 2016 before sailing across the Atlantic ocean.
 On the Capeverdean archipelago, the weather remains warm, sunny and tropical during the holiday season.

 Food was also very different, as almost every meal, be it breakfast or dinner, consisted of Catchupa.
-Even music was totally different from our homelands: not so much “Last Christmas” but more “Boas Festas” was being sung all day long!
+Even music was totally different from my homeland.
+Not so much “Last Christmas” but more “Boas Festas” was being sung all day long!

 How is it in your country?
 Which is the song most frequently played at shops, bars and public squares?

-By travelling, we discovered that especially during the Christmas season, there are little details that make every city and country very unique.
+By traveling, I discovered that especially during the Christmas season, there are little details that make every city and country very unique.